Studies of migraine’s many triggers offer paths to new therapies

 The steps between CGRP in the bloodstream or meninges as a trigger and migraine symptoms like light sensitivity aren’t fully understood, though scientists do have theories.
 Ashina is pursuing how CGRP, PACAP and other substances might trigger migraine attacks.
 These molecules all stick to receptors on the surface of cells, such as the ones in blood vessel walls.
 That binding kicks off a series of events inside the cell that includes generation of a substance called cyclic AMP and, ultimately, opening of channels that let potassium ions out of the cell.
 All that external potassium causes blood vessels to dilate — but it might also trigger nearby pain-sensing nerves, such as the trigeminal cluster, Ashina hypothesizes.

 It’s a neat story, but far from proven.
-“We still don’t really know what CGRP does in the context of migraine,” says Greg Dussor, a neuroscientist at the University of Texas in Dallas.
+“We still don’t really know what CGRP does in the context of migraine,” says Greg Dussor, a neuroscientist at the University of Texas at Dallas.

 Uncertainty about CGRP’s precise role in migraine hasn’t stopped progress in the clinic: There are now eight different blockers of CGRP, or its receptor, approved by the US Food and Drug Administration for migraine treatment or prevention.
 The American Headache Society recently released a statement saying that CGRP drugs should be considered first-line treatments for migraine.
 Despite CGRP’s widespread presence across the body, blocking it results in few and generally mild side effects, such as constipation.